nilearn/nilearn/CONTRIBUTING.rst

 .. admonition:: Recommendation

-    To lint your code and verify PEP8 compliance, you can run `flake8 <https://flake8.pycqa.org/en/latest/>`_ locally on the
+    To lint your code and verify PEP8 compliance, you can run `flake8 <https://flake8.pycqa.org/en/latest/>`_ locally on changed files
-    changes you have made in your branch compared to the main branch.
+    based on changes you have made in your branch compared to the main branch.
-    To do this, find the latest common ancestor (commit) of your branch with main and then get the diff between your working directory and this commit and pipe it to flake8 by running:
+    To do this, find the latest common ancestor (commit) of your branch with main and then get the files with a diff between your working directory and this commit and pipe it to flake8 by running:

     .. code-block:: bash

         COMMIT=$(git merge-base main @)
-        git diff $COMMIT | flake8 --diff
+        git diff $COMMIT --name-only -z --diff-filter=d -- '*.py' | xargs -0 flake8

 4. commit your changes on this branch (don't forget to write tests!)